 Nettie: wistfully thoughtful...

-Implicit in the term “guardian” is everything that embodies responsibility and commitment: thus we are creating the most fundamental, treasured, and enduring relationships with these animals who share our lives.
+Implicit in the term “Guardian”is everything that embodies responsibility and commitment: thus we are creating the most fundamental, treasured, and enduring relationships with these animals who share our lives.
 We allow them a dignity that they deserve: not as property, but as individual beings that are vitally important to us, and who gently nurture the concept of family itself.
 This seemingly nuanced but critical change in dialect elevates in our eyes our companions' status from that of easily disposable property... to individual being.
-“Guardian” radiates optimism, hope... and a pledge of enduring security.
+“Guardian” radiates optimism, hope... and a pledge

 As we examine the travails of our own lives, the term “guardian” honors their profound role as emotional support systems that often aid our survival of day-to-day life.
 Are our dogs family?
 We need not ask.
 And so for the maxim adopted as the guiding principle of our group, we have chosen: